beshur/buznik-net/readme.md

 Deploying via Grunt requires correct env variables (see `deploy-config-sample.sh`).

-- install ruby
-- `gem install sass`
-- `npm install`, well, to install dependencies
+- `yarn --force`, well, to install dependencies
-- `npm run build` to build assets and static html files, to test staff locally
+- `yarn build` to build assets and static html files, to test staff locally
-- `npm run deploy` to build assets (includes `build` job) and to deploy them to remote
+- `yarn deploy` to build assets (includes `build` job) and to deploy them to remote
-- `npm start` to start watcher for development.
+- `yarn start` to start watcher for development. #TODO: fix getting texts